Preethi1609/benchbase/instructions.md

 - Maven

 ## Visualizing Results
-Place the generated results in the `results` directory and run the scripts in the [notebook](https://github.com/Preethi1609/benchbase/blob/main/results/visualization/vis_results.ipynb) to visualize the benchmark results.
+Place the generated results in the `results` directory and run the scripts in the [notebook](benchbase/results/visualization/viz_results.ipynb) to visualize the benchmark results.

 ## Code written by us
-Includes scirpts to setup and run databases, scripts to setup and run benchbase, scripts to setup the environment(like installing docker), scripts to visualize results, config changes and documentation.
+Includes scripts to setup and run databases, scripts to setup and run benchbase, scripts to setup the environment(like installing docker), scripts to visualize results, config changes and documentation.

-## Credit
+## Credits
 This repository is a fork of the BenchBase project, which was originally developed by CMU DB group.

 D. E. Difallah, A. Pavlo, C. Curino, and P. Cudré-Mauroux, "OLTP-Bench: An Extensible Testbed for Benchmarking Relational Databases," PVLDB, vol. 7, iss.
 4, pp. 277-288, 2013.